 It was about 5 pm at this point, so from here we headed to the Prom Wildlife Walk.
 It takes around an hour to walk around the open plains where you’ll have a very good chance of spotting some of our native furry friends.
 If you’re lucky you’ll see kangaroos, lizards, wombats, echidnas, and maybe even emus!

-This is a great walk in Wilsons Prom, and amazing to do with kids too.
+This is a great walk within Wilsons Prom, and an amazing one to do with kids too.

-It truly was an incredible experience – I’m still kicking myself that it took me so long to get there, especially considering it was just a short day trip away.
-To my fellow Melbourne friends… Please don’t follow in my footsteps, make this place a priority!
+It truly was an incredible day!
+I’m still kicking myself that it took me so long to get there, especially considering it was just a short day trip away.